Charles BenderCharles Albert Bender

 Primary position: Pitcher

 The winningest manager in baseball history saw his share of outstanding big-game pitchers.
-But when Connie Mack had everything on the line, Chief Bender was his guy.
+But when Connie Mack had everything on the line, Charles Albert Bender was his guy.

 Born Charles Albert Bender on May 5, 1884 in Crow Wing County, Minn., Bender prepped at the Carlisle Indian School in Pennsylvania.
 While pitching indoor batting practice at the age of 16, he caught the eye of Glenn “Pop” Warner, an innovative coach in the young sport of football.
 Warner was also Carlisle’s baseball coach – and upon witnessing Bender’s talent immediately assigned the lanky right-hander to the varsity squad.